alexwlchan/alexwlchan.net/src/_drafts/how-do-i-use-my-iphone-cameras.md

 Two interesting fields are Lens Make (e.g. *"Apple"*) and Lens Model (e.g. *"iPhone 11 Pro back triple camera 4.25mm f/1.8"*).
 If I could extract that data programatically, I could find out how many times I used each of my cameras.

-There's a command-line program called [exiftool](https://exiftool.org) for extracting EXIF metadata, which should do nicely.
+There's a command-line program called [exiftool](https://exiftool.org) for extracting EXIF metadata, which sounded useful.
 (I've never used it myself, but I know it's used in the digitisation workflow at Wellcome.)
 I installed it with Homebrew (`brew install exiftool`), and then started playing around.